Thank you for your interest in studying with the Taronga Training Institute. By completing this application you acknowledge the following conditions:

 2. Commercial course fees can be paid in full or in two equal instalments.
 The first instalment is due within two weeks of the offer being made.
 The second instalment is payable approximately 6 months later.
 Any students awarded a Smart and Skilled subsidised position will be required to pay the student component of fees upon acceptance of a position in the course.

 3. The completion of your application does not constitute enrolment in the course.
 All applications will be reviewed based on eligibility and merit.
 Applicants deemed most suitable, based on their response to the selection criteria questions contained within the application will be invited to attend aninterview approximately 4 - 6 weeks after applications close.
 You may withdraw your application at any stage, prior to being offered/accepting a position.

 4A.
-You understand that if you are successful in being offered a position in the course in Dubbo, you will be assigned to 4x2week blocks of practical placement and one additional 1x1 week block of practical placement.
+You understand that if you are successful in being offered a position in the course in Dubbo, you will be assigned to 4x2week blocks of practical placement.
 Practical days will start as early as 6.30am and finish by 5pm.
 Classroom lessons will be held in 5x1 week blocks.
 Classes will commence at 8am and conclude by 5pm each day.

 5.Students are required to attend ALL practical days; any that are missed will need to be rescheduled and may incur an administration fee.

 6. Attendance is expected at ALL classes; attendance of less than 80% of classes may result in the missed unit/s of competency needing to be repeated at the student's expense prior to being eligible for the issue of a qualification.